CranioSacral Therapy by Emily Klik, LMT, CST-D

 Each study group begins with a brief review of the Upledger Paradigm.
 From there, we move into approximately one hour of guided discussion on a focused topic, then two hours of hands-on practice where participants work on one another while continuing to explore the material together.
 This multi-hands, experiential format is designed to deepen understanding, refine skill, and ensure that everyone leaves having given and received quality bodywork.

-Study groups meet one to two times per month, with topics drawn from specific craniosacral techniques and their associated anatomy, or anatomical themes paired with targeted approaches for addressing them clinically.
+Study groups meet regularly, with topics drawn from specific craniosacral techniques and their associated anatomy, or anatomical themes paired with targeted approaches for addressing them clinically.

 Have a topic you'd love to explore?
 Requests are always welcome — just reach out to Emily directly.